 Ryan went on to become the first patient in the US to go on the worldwide study.
 His results were amazing.
 He went from an initial 90% leukemia to less than .01% in his marrow.
 Then the second miracle happened.

 Since Ryan had a leukemia that was notorious for relapse, Ryan was recommended for a bone marrow transplant.
 Late one evening, we received a call from our physician at UCLA.
 Ryan’s twin sister, Lauren was letter for letter, number for number, a perfect match all of the way down the line.
 We celebrated by hugging her and kissing her and crying on her, thanking her for her special gift.

 Ryan received his sisters bone marrow on March 18th, 2009 and we celebrated his five-year post-transplant anniversary in March of 2014.
-Today Ryan is currently enjoying elementary school, riding bikes, playing soccer and going great.
+Ryan is currently in high school and he enjoys snow skiing, video games and playing football.

 We are continuing to raise money for the Leukemia and Lymphoma Society because their research funding was crucial to Ryan’s care and recovery.